cntehang/ng-config-service/README.md

 This runtime config service is simple to use with one line to initialize it and one single method to get configuration values.
 Nonetheless, it is flexible to support different usage scenarios: flexible configuration schema and flexible configuration file path that supports enviornment variables.
 Because it uses `HttpClient` to retrieve the configuration data from the specified URL, the configuration source can be an API that returns configuration in JSON format.

-[The Angular application enviornments](https://github.com/angular/angular-cli/wiki/stories-application-environments) is a build time configuration service that is not appriopriate for runtimee because any change in the envirornment requires a rebuild/recompile of the source code.
+[The Angular application enviornments](https://github.com/angular/angular-cli/wiki/stories-application-environments) is a build time configuration tool that is not appriopriate for runtimee because any change in the envirornment requires a rebuild/recompile of the source code.
 The runtime config service doesn't need rebuild/recompile of the source code to change the configuration.

 ## Installing / Getting started